 All the same, long stretches of cold weather are unpleasant.
 Some years there is snow on all the trees, and a thaw or rain in the fall will mean that all winter the spruce boughs are covered with ice.
 That makes them miserable for a man who uses spruce boughs as beds for himself and his dogs.

 As I have said, it was jackpine that I preferred for firewood, and jackpine is plentiful in the North.
-As a matter of fact, it is the only tree that grows on high land and on the white sand that covers most of the country.
+It is the only tree that grows on high land and on the white sand that covers most of the country.
 I learned to put round green wood in the bottom of my tin stove because dry wood in a light tin stove will soon burn the tin out.
-Moreover, by the time I was ready for bed, the green wood would have burned down to red embers and if I piled more green wood on them, there would still be fire in the morning.
+Moreover, by the time I was ready for bed, the green wood would have burned down to red embers and if I piled more green wood on them, there would still be a fire in the morning.

 As soon as I could after stopping for the night I used to start a fire in my stove, put on a kettle of water, and lean some meat against the hot tin to roast.
 By the time I had bedded down my dogs and cut enough firewood for the night, my supper would be cooked and I could settle down to enjoy it, knowing that the day's work was done.